 - Small things like being able to repair your bicycle, having camping gears to camp in the middle of nowhere, enough food and water to survive also makes you mentally strong.
 It provides you with a cushion when caught in an adverse situation.

 - Be euphoric and proud for even thinking of doing this ride and for reaching Manali to start your ride.
 It is the biggest first step towards a lifetime adventure you are about to experience from Manali to Leh.
 Not many get to take that first step, remember and be motivated with this thought.

 - Make sure you stay in Manali, preferably Solang Valley, for a couple of days to acclimatize and go short rides around Solang Valley and back.
-Believe me, these extra days and ride in Manali or around Solang Valley will be a Manali for the next 2 weeks.
+These extra days and ride in Manali or around Solang Valley will be a Manali for the next two weeks.

 Know Your Bicycle

 The foremost important thing during the Manali-Leh cycling experience is to know all about your bike and its mechanics.
-Once you leave Manali, you won’t find any mechanic to repair your bike for next 400+ km till Upshi, Ladakh or Leh.
+Once you leave Manali, you won’t find any mechanic to repair your bike for the next 400+ km till Upshi, Ladakh, or Leh.

 There are few bicycle repair shops on Manali Leh Highway at Koksar, Keylong & Zing Zing Bar who can help you with your flat tire but nothing beyond that.